Think Deeply

 There is no such thing as an Absolute Truth.
 And by the way, that’s merely my truth.
 Your truth may be different.
 For me, truth does not exist out there in the universe, but in the mind.
 And because all our minds are individual, your truth will be different from my truth.
 Even all those who believe in ‘God’ have something different in mind when they use that word.

 Does this mean that anything goes?
-That if you decide murder is right then it is?
+That if you decide murder is right, then it is?
 Of course not.
-Yet some governments have decided that it’s right for them, and that’s how political assassinations happen.
+Yet even governments sometimes decide that it’s right for them, and that’s how political assassinations happen.
 I’m not about to judge here, but I accept that you can only act on what you believe truest and best at any point in time.

-I’m not completely sure of this, but I think that our myriad individual truths will eventually lead us all to the same place.
+I cannot prove this, but I think that our myriad individual truths will eventually lead us all to the same place.
 I believe there is an underlying force that is more powerful than any single person, that at some level we are all one.
-Kind of like a jigsaw puzzle.
-You have to know your shape and your individual design before you can meaningfully contribute to the larger picture.
-So ultimately it is okay to find your own truth.
-Ironically, you may fit better into life’s overall design.
+We like pieces of a jigsaw puzzle, each with a unique and necessary part of the whole picture.

 4. Live by your truth